 For more information about pricing and availability in your region, please click the button below.

-Clarius works on both Android and iOS mobile devices.
-Connect to the existing phones and tablets you are currently using.
+Clarius works on both iOS and Android mobile devices.
+Connect to the phones and tablets you currently use.

 Intelligent Auto Adjust

 Our powerful image quality AI will adjust the image for you.
 You don't have to fiddle around with knobs and switches with our Point-and-Shoot Ultrasound™ technology.
 You don't have to make adjustments unless you want to.

-Our C3 scanner can go from scanning abdominal to the extremities without changing devices with its Virtual Linear and Virtual Phased Array settings.
-Now you can carry one scanner in your pocket to scan deep structures within the abdomen and then scan superficial anatomy and even the heart.
+The Clarius C3 Scanner can go from scanning the abdomen to the extremities without changing devices with its Virtual Linear and Virtual Phased Array settings.
+Now you can carry one scanner in your pocket to scan deep structures within the abdomen, superficial anatomy, and even the heart.

 Boot up in less than 30 seconds

-With a start-to-scan time of under 30 seconds, there is no waiting around with the Clarius Ultrasound Scanner.
+With a start-to-scan time of under 30 seconds, there's no waiting around with Clarius Scanners.

 Lease for three years for as low as a cellphone bill.
 Own the Clarius Scanner for 1/3 the cost of a traditional cart-based system.

 Tough & Rugged

-We've built Clarius with a magnesium shell to withstand drops.
-It's also waterproof and made for demanding environments.
+We've built Clarius Scanners with a magnesium shell to withstand drops.
+They're also waterproof and made for demanding environments.